nopnop2002/esp-idf-ssd1306/FreeTypeDemo/README.md

   The converted bitmap is monochrome data with gradations from 0 to 255.
   The lower the value, the lighter the black, and the higher the value, the darker the black.
   Unfortunately, SSD1306 cannot express gradations.
-  The lower the threshold, the small value will appear.
+  The lower the threshold, the small value will display.
 As a result, the text becomes thicker.
-  The higher the threshold, the small value will not appear.
+  The higher the threshold, the small value will not display.
 As a result, the text becomes thinner.
   render_text(&dev, 0, 16, 128, "FreeType");